 - Share photos and stories about cerebral palsy online

-- Support businesses that are allies to the disabled community
+- Support businesses that are allies to the disability community

 - Use #GoGreen4CP to raise awareness on social media

 If you are interested in supporting the cerebral palsy community year-round, consider joining a cerebral palsy support group.
-There are plenty of support groups online or in-person around the country where you can share your story and support others.
+There are plenty of online and in-person support groups around the country where you can share your story and be there for others.

-National Cerebral Palsy Awareness Month continues to foster growth in the cerebral palsy community, and will continue to grow for years to come.
+Since its start in 2006, National Cerebral Palsy Awareness Month has fostered strength and unity among the cerebral palsy community and will continue to do so for years to come.